 The Advisory Council role is two-fold.
 First, the council helps the college confirm and document the skills and capabilities that employers seek in graduates of the audience analytics master’s degree program.
 Second, the council helps to ensure the program has adequate resources and a relevant, well-designed curriculum to provide students with the capabilities, knowledge and behaviors necessary to succeed in their chosen careers.
 The Council is chaired by the graduate director of the program.

 Senior Director of Media Intelligence, ESPN

 Stephanie DiVito is the senior director of media intelligence at ESPN.
-She currently oversees all platform-level audience research at ESPN, with a focus on linear TV and streaming.
-Additionally, Stephanie’s team is responsible for insights related to several key fan segments, including multicultural, women, and youth.
+She currently oversees platform-level audience research at ESPN for linear TV, streaming, and audio.
+Additionally, her team is responsible for leading research in support of ESPN’s multichannel distribution business, with a strong focus on the evolving media landscape.
 Stephanie is also a participant on several media research committees, including the Media Rating Council’s television committee and the Video Advertising Bureau’s National Measurement and Insights committee.

 Senior Vice President, National Product Leadership, The Nielsen Company